Sketchnotes: Introduction Into Visual Note Taking

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

-Visual notetaking is a way to structurally summarise information with text, sketches, and colors.
+Visual notetaking is a way to summarise information with text, sketches, and colors structurally.

-It’s basically an improved way to take notes that plays on your brain’s visual skills.
+It’s an improved way to take notes that plays on your brain’s visual skills.

-Words are not so easy for us to comprehend and remember, but visuals are concrete, easier to remember and to understand.
+Words are not easy for us to comprehend and remember, but visuals are concrete, and easier to remember and understand.

 Remember that an image is worth a thousand words.
 Visual notetaking plays on this specific train of your brain to help you work with information.

 The thing is, the value of information is in analyzing and using the data given.
-However, our memory really is not that good, most of the information we get is forgotten or filed so far away you’ll never remember it.
+However, our memory really is not that good; most of the information we get is forgotten or filed so far away that we’ll never remember it.

-That’s why you need to be sure you work through all the information and more importantly – create a way to store all the main points.
+That’s why you need to work through all the information and, more importantly – create a way to store all the main points.
 Sketchnotes are exactly the way to do it.

-Next time you need to freshen up your memories of a certain lecture or book – just open one of your notes and it will all come back to you.
+Next time you need to freshen up your memories of a lecture or book – open one of your notes, and it will all come back to you.

-And if it doesn’t sound that realistic – don’t worry, you’ll see it very effective and very simple once you finish this post.
+And if it doesn’t sound that realistic – don’t worry; you’ll see it is very effective and very simple once you finish this post.